Monday, August 12, 2024

 I am proud that I come from such heritage (as many of us do)—from adventurous souls with the necessary bravery and determination (and probably lots of fear and anxiety) to work toward a better future.
 They became American citizens, taking the opportunities available to them.
 And they did make the best of life, little by little.
 No matter the challenges, obstacles and setbacks, they carried on.
 In doing so, they helped make America become a more perfect union, built by the “tired, poor, and huddled masses yearning to breathe free.”
 They were welcomed under the “lifted lamp” of the Statue of Liberty “beside the golden door!”

 America was the “golden door,” hopefully, not yet too tarnished to remember the huddled masses—those who, given the opportunity in dire circumstances, demonstrate extraordinary strength and perseverance.
 My immigrant ancestors (and many of yours) were extraordinary.
-They were grateful, as we are to endure, sacrifice, and to model and pass on the values of education, a work ethic, faith, hope, kindness, and love.
+They were grateful, as we are, to endure, sacrifice, and to model and pass on the values of education, a work ethic, faith, hope, kindness, and love.
 Of course, the greatest of these is love.

 Grazie mille (many thanks) to my grandparents: paternal - Else Arnone and Giuseppe Rotondo, and maternal - Mini and Ricardo Speranza.
 And to my husband Robert’s grandparents: paternal - Maria de Martino and Antonio DiGugliermo, and maternal from Poland - Wielkie dziÄ™ki! (many thanks) - Stephania Suchodolski and Witold Skowronski.